-The annual allowance is the maximum amount of pension savings an individual can make each year with the benefit of tax relief.
-This includes pension contributions made by the individual, their employer or a 3rd party.
+The annual allowance is the maximum amount of pension savings an individual can make each year without an annual allowance charge applying.
+This includes pension contributions made by the individual, their employer, a company or a 3rd party.

 Individuals are subject to a tax charge on the amount of any contribution paid (personally, by their employer or a 3rd party) in excess of the annual allowance each year.
 The tax charge will be at the individual's marginal rate of tax.
 This also applies to the value of any benefit increase under a defined benefit or cash balance scheme over the annual allowance.
 If an annual allowance charge is due this will usually be dealt with through the individual's tax return.